theolowenstein/BFI/README.md

 phpMyAdmin can be accessed via http://dev.bfi.local/phpmyadmin, with username: myadmin and password: myadmin.

-Adding another site
+Adding another subdomain
 ===================

-Adding another site (if so desired) would take the following steps:
+Adding another subdomain (if so desired) would take the following steps:

-1. Make new directory ./public/new-subdomain.bfi.local
-2. Add files to:

-		./public/new-subdomain.bfi.local/www

-3. Add new-subdomain.bfi.local to the 33.33.33.10 line in the /etc/hosts file.
+1. Add new-subdomain.dev.bfi.local to the 192.168.33.10 line in local machine's /etc/hosts file.
-4. Add new-subdomain.bfi.local to the :localhost_aliases array in the Vagrant file.
+2. Add new-subdomain.dev.bfi.local to the :localhost_aliases array in the Vagrantfile.
-5. Restart the virtual machine:
+3. Restart the virtual machine:

 		$ vagrant halt
 		$ vagrant up

-6. Go to http://new-subdomain.bfi.local and work away!
+4. Go to http://new-subdomain.dev.bfi.local and work away!
+5. FYI: Subdomains in :localhost_aliases array are automatically hardset to dev.bfi.local codebase in

+		./cookbooks/drupal-cookbooks/drupal/recipes/drupal_apps.rb

 Reference
 =========